 By Max Johnson

-From the welcoming message I recieved as I crossed the UAE border to the universal greetings I received from everybody I met, I was completely mesmerized, and astonished to find outjust how little I knew about this surprising country.
+From the welcoming message I received as I crossed the UAE border to the universal greetings I received from everybody I met, I was completely mesmerized and astonished to find out just how little I knew about this surprising country.

 And unlike its neighbors, Oman was not turned into a theme park.